ocean-archives/ocean-archives.github.io/README.md

 * Prepreg was supplied by Irvine-based Newport Composites, now part of Mitsubishi Chemical Carbon Fiber & Composites Inc. The wet-winding epoxy is Epon Resin 682 from Hexion Inc. (Columbus, OH, US).
 * The curing agent is Lindride LS-81K frLindau Chemicals Inc.cals (Columbia, SC, US).
 * Modeling was done in SolidWorks and analysis was done with COSMOS/M, supplied by Dassault Systèmes subsidiary Structural Research and Analysis Corp.
 [Thesis](https://dspace.lib.ntua.gr/xmlui/bitstream/handle/123456789/57640/ZERVOU_THESIS.pdf?sequence=1)
-* The CF hull ~~may have been coated with a layer of polyurethane, though it's unknown if this is from an earlier version when Titan was still known as Cyclops II~~. [https://www.instagram.com/p/BaM6NVUFZ8z/](https://www.instagram.com/p/BaM6NVUFZ8z/)
-  * In a 2022 expedition video, it's claimed to be coated with Rhino Liner.
+* The CF hull was "sandblasted and coated with a 5mm layer of polyurethane to prevent saltwater intrusion when the hull is subjected to water pressures at her maximum depth of 4,000 meters."
+(From Facebook, now removed).
 * Hull later redone due to cyclic fatigue on original Spencer Composites hull
 * Hull insert
   * Designed to prevent condensation from dripping inside and isolates electronics from the hull